node2own/doodle/peer-to-peer/vision/README.md

 ### TCP/IP and DNS

 Transmission Control Protocol / Internet Protocol (TCP/IP) was developed by the Defense Advanced Research Projects Agency (DARPA).
 It is a set of standards that allows computers to interchange data reliably over networks of interconnected equipment.
 Even when every piece of equipment could fail in interesting ways.
-(Formally TCP and IP are two standards, with close cousins ICMP and UDP as well as supplemented bij DNS and a host of other protocols defined in so-called [RFC](https://www.rfc-editor.org/)'s.
+(Formally TCP and IP are two standards, with close cousins ICMP and UDP as well as supplemented by DNS and a host of other protocols defined in so-called [RFC](https://www.rfc-editor.org/)'s.
 DNS mostly uses UDP, for instance.)

 Before TCP/IP computers exchanged data directly over dedicated lines and over phone lines.
 Before TCP/IP there were ways to exchange email or files (_e.g._, UUCP and HEARN/RELAY), but these were cumbersome and loaded with assumptions on the content of the data.